LexMachinaInc/node-lexmachina-api-client/README.md

 These functions are available from LexMachinaClient.
 Each returns an array or JSON object describing resources.

+- LexMachinaClient.listDistrictCaseResolutions()
+- LexMachinaClient.listStateCaseResolutions()
+- LexMachinaClient.listDistrictCaseTags()
+- LexMachinaClient.listStateCaseTags()
+- LexMachinaClient.listDistrictCaseTypes()
+- LexMachinaClient.listStateCaseTypes()
+- LexMachinaClient.listDistrictCourts()
-- LexMachinaClient.listCaseResolutions()
+- LexMachinaClient.listStateCourts()
-- LexMachinaClient.listCaseTags()
+- LexMachinaClient.listDistrictDamages()
-- LexMachinaClient.listCaseTypes()
+- LexMachinaClient.listStateDamages()
-- LexMachinaClient.listCourts()
+- LexMachinaClient.listDistrictEvents()
-- LexMachinaClient.listDamages()
+- LexMachinaClient.listStateEvents()
-- LexMachinaClient.listEvents()
+- LexMachinaClient.listDistrictJudgmentSources()
-- LexMachinaClient.listJudgmentSources()
+- LexMachinaClient.listStateJudgmentEvents()

 ## Lookup by ID(s)
 These functions are available from LexMachinaClient.
 Each takes a single integer or an array of up to 100 integers where the parameter is the Lex Machina ID for that record.
 It will return a JSON object or an array of objects representing the data for that type of record.